A Convex Hull Cheapest Insertion Heuristic for the Non-Euclidean TSP: Introduction

-The contribution of this paper is the extension of the Euclidean CHCI algorithm to the non-Euclidean TSP, motivated by the expected reduction in tour cost when compared to the NN heuristic.
-This is achieved by first applying multidimensional scaling (MDS) to find the set of points in a projected Euclidean space whose pairwise distances approximate the non-Euclidean pairwise cost.
-The points on the boundary of their convex hull are used to initiate a sub-tour onto which the remaining points are added in increasing order of their true non-Euclidean insertion cost.
-While MDS has recently been applied to the non-Euclidean TSP for tour length estimation, local clustering, and to understand human cognition \cite{kou2022optimal, vandrunen2022traveling, huang2018efficient}, the use of MDS to initiate the CHCI heuristic for the non-Euclidean TSP is a novel approach.
-The performance of the proposed algorithm is compared with the NN heuristic on modified TSPLIB benchmark instances \cite{reinhelt2014tsplib}, showing experimentally that the ACHCI outperforms the NN heuristic in 96\% of the cases studied.
+The contribution of this paper is the extension of the Euclidean CHCI algorithm to the non-Euclidean TSP, motivated by the expected reduction in tour cost when compared to the NN and NI heuristics.
+This is achieved by first applying multidimensional scaling (MDS) to find the set of points in a projected Euclidean space, whose pairwise distances approximate the non-Euclidean pairwise cost \cite{torgerson1952multidimensional, crippen1978note}.
+The points on the boundary of their convex hull are used to initiate a sub-tour onto which the remaining points are added in increasing order of their true non-Euclidean insertion cost ratios.
+While MDS has recently been applied to the non-Euclidean TSP for tour length estimation, local clustering, and to understand human cognition \cite{kou2022optimal,huang2018efficient, vandrunen2022traveling}, the use of MDS to initiate the CHCI heuristic for the non-Euclidean TSP is a novel approach.

+After defining the proposed algorithm and its competing benchmark algorithms, this paper reports the outcomes of extensive computational experiments on TSPLIB benchmark instances that are modified by adding separators or using the $\mathcal{L}_1$ norm to set up non-Euclidean test cases \cite{reinhelt2014tsplib}.
+This novel heuristic is demonstrated to outperform the NN and NI heuristic in 88\% and 99\% of the cases studied, respectively.
+When compared with metaheuristic algorithms, the proposed heuristic's tour costs are lower than the solutions found by the genetic algorithm and ant colony optimization algorithm in 87\% and 95\% of the instances respectively.